-Internal Grant Program (IGP) Matching Fund Program
+Internal Grant Program (IGP)

 This program provides 2-to-1 matching funds for all departmental support up to $75,000 ($25,000 departmental contribution).
 In all cases, principal investigators should first approach their department chairs or unit leaders (research center, etc.) for matching fund commitments.
 The cap for IGPs without departmental support is $15,000.
-All full-time (75% FTE or greater) College of Medicine faculty members are eligible to request research support from the IPG funds.
-Download the Internal Grant form for detailed guidelines and application.
+All full-time (75% FTE or greater) College of Medicine faculty members are eligible to request research support from the IPG funds, with evaluation guided by the goals described above.

 Bridge Support Program (BSP)

 These funds are intended to support all full-time, College of Medicine faculty (75% FTE or greater) who, for one reason or another, currently, or will in the near term (within 6 months), find themselves temporarily without extramural funding for research.
 Funding is available to faculty members with previous support though individual grants as well as through components of multi-investigator grants.
-Download the Internal Grant form for detailed guidelines and application.

-Internal Grant/Bridge Support Program Forms
+Internal Grant Program

 IMPORTANT Notes on the review process: